keypup-io/cloudtasker/README.md

     logger.info("This is a parent job, which is set to run on the level1 queue by default.")

     # This worker will run on queue 'level1' instead of 'level2' because
-    # the "propagate_queue: true" has been specified on the parent
+    # the "propagate_queue: true" has been specified on the parent.
     ChildWorker.perform_async(some_arg)

     # This worker will run on queue 'level3' because the queue has been explicitly